Providing free legal information and representation to the low income community since 1969.

 A child’s name can only be changed to:

-· The mother or father’s name after they were married
+· The mother or father’s name after they were married; or

 A child can not be given any other name, even if both parents agree to it.
 Children can request to change their names to anything that they want once they are 18.

-After parents divorce, the child’s name can be legally changed to a new name used by either of the parents under the Change of Name Act.
-Such a change of name requires the consent of both parents, the consent of the child if the child is over 12, and the consent of the step-parent if that is whose name is being used.
-If one of the biological parents refuses to consent, the other parent can make an application in court to change the child’s name anyway, but then that parent will have to prove that it is in the best interests of the child to change the child’s name.
+A change of name of a child requires the consent of both parents, the consent of the child if the child is over 12, and the consent of any other court appointed guardian.
+If one of the parties refuses to consent, the requesting party can make an application in court to change the child’s name anyway but they will have to prove that it is in the best interests of the child to change the child’s name.

 It is also possible for a parent with custody to informally change the child’s name through common usage without it being a legal name change.
 For example, the parent might ask the child’s school to use the parent’s last name rather than the child’s legal last name.
 If the other parent objects to that name being used for the child, that parent can apply to court for an order prohibiting the child to be called anything but the child’s legal name.
 In deciding whether to make the order, the court may consider such things as embarrassment to the child, the effect of a name change and the child’s relationship with the non-custodial parent.
-Children who have had their names changed this way can get identification in the new name but they will need a statutory declaration (which is formal statement under oath) saying that the new name is the name that the child is known by in the community.
-Once children are 18 years old, they can legally change their names to anything without needing consent of their parents.
+Children who have had their names changed this way can get identification in the new name but they will need a statutory declaration (which is a formal statement under oath) saying that the new name is the name that the child is known by in the community.
+Once children are 18 years old, they can legally change their names to almost anything without needing consent of their parents.
+There are regulations as to what a person can change their name to.

-A parent can change the name of his or her child to a new spouse’s name if the other parent has died and it is with the consent of the new spouse.
-Such a name change can be done informally through common usage or legally under the Change of Name Act.
+A parent can change the name of his or her child if the other parent has died and, if there are any, the remaining guardians have consented.
+Such a name change can be done informally through common usage or legally under the Vital Statistics Act.

-When a child is adopted by two parents, the child is given that father's last name, unless the parents choose something else.
-The child gets a new birth certificate.
+When a child is adopted by two parents, the child gets a new birth certificate reflecting the names of their new legal parents.
 The child must consent if he/she is 12 years old or older.

 Lawyer Referral Services..............................................................
 1-800-661-1095